lsbjordao/academic/content/project/What-is-Mimosa/index.md

 ![Paraphyllidia of M. bimucronata](https://lsbjordao.netlify.com/img/what-is-mimosa/M_bimucronata_paraphyllidia.png "Paraphyllidia of Mimosa bimucronata")  <center> Paraphyllidia of *M. bimucronata* </center>

 2. **spicule**
-  + Projection developed at the interpinnal space on abaxial face of the leaf-rachis
+  + Projection developed at the interpinnal space on abaxial face of  leaf-rachis
   + present or absent
   + form/shape: short-triangular (or conical) (as in *M. arenosa*), linear-subulate (as in *M. diplotricha*), or spiniform (as in *M. pigra*).